 - Small items retrieved from desk and dresser drawers

 - Susan B. Anthony and Sacajawea U.S. dollar coins

 - Commemorative medallions

 - U.S. Mint Coin set

-If there is space, you may also include very small toys, outdated electronic pieces or other items that are typical for the current decade: an expendable thumb-drive or a digital chip with data that may survive.
+If there is space, you may also include very small toys, outdated electronic pieces or other items that are typical for the current decade.
 Many items would be of literally no interest to anybody with the exception of the few individuals who may remember them when they are older.
 Can these small treasures survive up to a few decades unscathed and undisturbed?
 Well, metallic and ceramic items will preserve with little risk.
 Non-metallic items have a higher risk of deterioration.
 And yes, some things may not endure as well as others.
 But that will be part of the mystery… and part of the adventure.
 For certain, there will be historic curiosity in rediscovering the cache.

 Always, the greatest message for your descendants will be that their friends, parents or grandparents cared enough to remain a part of their lives in a small way.

 Want preservation tips?
 Yes you do.
 See our next page.

 For a free download of the Time Capsule Adventure process and supporting documents, see our Download Info page.